microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the **Instance Details** enter the following values:
     - Name: contoso-appinsights-demo
     - Region: West US
-    - Resource Mode: Workspace-based
+    - Resource Mode: Classic

-1. In the **Worspace Details** enter the following values:
-    - Subscription: "Contoso Azure Subscription"
-    - Log Analytics Workspace: <"Default value">
+1.

 1. Select the **Review + create** button at the bottom of the blade.
 1. Assuming the Validation as passed, select the **Create** button.